ryanjetplane1/ATTINY-Led-Keychain/README.md

 ## How it works

 Charlieplexing drives 12 LEDs off 4 GPIO pins by using logic gates of the pins, high, low, and polarity.
-Firmware cycles through the lines fast enough that persistence of vision makes it look like several LEDs are on at once.
+The chip cycles through the lines fast enough that it look like several LEDs are on at once.

 ## BOM